Summer Camp Information Station

 Where is drop-off & pick-up for day camp and specialty camps?

-Drop-off and pick-up areas for camp vary by location.
-In the weeks closer to camp, we will post information on our website and each location will have signs to direct parents/guardians in the right direction.
+Drop-off and pick-up areas for camp vary by location, and will have staggered curb-side check-in.
+During camp, each location will have signs to direct parents/guardians in the right direction.

 What will my child do each day/week?

 Campers will participate in arts and crafts, STEM activities, sports, group games, and team building every week.